kentmcamp/reactAuthentication/README.md

----

 # User Authentication

 ## What is User Authentication

-- `User Authentication` is verifying that an app’s users are who they say they are.
+- User Authentication is verifying that an app’s users are who they say they are.
 - Three Main Authentication Strategy Classes:
     1. `Knowledge` - Verification that the user knows something.
         - Passwords